KerekesDavid/pycolytics-godot/README.md

 ## Getting Started
 - Install [pycolytics](https://github.com/KerekesDavid/pycolytics) on a local machine, or a remote server.
-- Install pycolytics-godot directly from the Godot asset store, or by copying the addons folder in this repository into your project root.
+- Install this addon by copying the addons folder in this repository into your project root folder.
+(Coming to the Godot asset library soon!)
 - Enable the pycolytics-godot under `ProjectSettings/Plugins`
 - Use `PycoLog.log_event(...)` to log your events.